rice-eclipse/kARCA_v2/karca_v2/Docs/karca_v2.md

 A pressure transducer is a 4-20mA device.
 It outputs a current that varies linearly with the measured pressure (4mA corresponds to 0 psig; 20mA corresponds to 1000psig).
 It usually consists of a wheatstone bridge circuit like a load cell and a current loop transmitter that converts the voltage to a current.
 The current signal provides stronger noise immunity.

 ![Pressure transducer circuit](readme_images/pt_ops.png)
-he signal is converted back to a voltage using a $30\Omega$ shunt resistor.
+The signal is converted back to a voltage using a $30\Omega$ shunt resistor.
 This results in a voltage range of 0.12V to 0.6V.
 A low shunt resistance is necessary to minimize the voltage drop as the pressure transducers need a minimum of 8V to operate.

 The signal is amplified with a gain of 8 using an active filter with a cutoff frequency of $1.5kHz$.
 Therefore the full voltage range is from 0.96V to 4.8V, corresponding to a resolution of 0.31psi.